 2019/21 Artists: KP Culver, Ro Hardaker, Jack Pell and Annabel Taylor-Munt

-In the wake of the Covid-19 pandemic, we felt it necessary to extend the 2019 cohort until Spring 2021.
-We're also going to be testing out a new way of recruiting for 2021-22 TAAP artists.
+In the wake of the Covid-19 pandemic, we felt it necessary to extend the 2019 cohort until spring 2021.
+We also tested out a new way of recruiting for 2021-22 TAAP artists.
 In previous years, we have run several open call-outs for artists.
-We've historically had high interest and high-quality applications from so many artists in our area.
-However, with only 4 spaces and sometimes up to 100 applicants, we know it is an additional hurdle for artists to go through such a process.
-This spring, we feel that we're in a strong position to proactively invite artists to make proposals, based on previous applications submitted to us across a number of years from various development programmes.
-Invited artists will be offered a small financial honorarium to reimburse the time spent preparing the proposal.
+We'd historically had high interest and high-quality applications from so many artists in our area.
+However, with only 4 spaces and sometimes up to 100 applicants, we knew it was an additional hurdle for artists to go through such a process.
+This spring, we felt that we were in a strong position to proactively invite artists to make proposals, based on previous applications submitted to us across a number of years from various development programmes.
+Invited artists were offered a small financial honorarium to reimburse the time spent preparing the proposal.

 For open call-outs, please see PANIC!
 Promoting an Artists' Network in the Crisis.
 With three rounds of call-outs for bursaries this year, PANIC! will be accompanied by a programme of free talks, mentoring, crits and activities to support artist development.